 Step by step guidance on the Employment Tribunal Process

-- What you need to include in your claim
+- When you need to exchange statements.

-- What to include in your defence
+- What you need to include in the witness statement.

 Fixed Price Advice from Real Experts

 As part of our HR Harbour annual subscription service for employers we provide guidance and training for employers, supervisors and managers.
 If you would like to know more about the HR Harbour Service and how you can get unlimited support from as little as £210 per month please contact me for a no obligation discussion – email@example.com or you can find full details here: HR Harbour

 Don’t forget you can contact us by telephone 01983 897003, 01722 653001, 020 3470 0007, 0191 375 9694 or 023 8098 2006

 We have a variety of free documents and letters which are available to download here: DIY Documents